sst/guide/_chapters/setting-up-your-project-on-netlify.md

 ![Hit Deploy site screenshot](/assets/part2/hit-deploy-site.png)

 This should be deploying our app.
-Once, it is done click on the deployment.
+Once it is done, click on the deployment.

 ![View deployed site screenshot](/assets/part2/view-deployed-site.png)